 A large mass of people that consisted of men and women of various ages and colors were gathered around a large apple tree and were in front of a massive fire pit whose flames were lighting up the night sky.
 Each person was dressed in flowing robes of various reds, blues, whites, and blacks.
 All of them reminded me of wizards especially the wizened, elderly man standing in the center.
 His garb had an elaborate design on the back.
 It depicted a gold serpent swallowing a black and mottled brown abomination.
 It took two hands for him to carry a large wooden cane with a golden serpent inscribed on its side.

 Most strikingly, though it took me a minute to grow aware of this as my attention was almost fully on the creature, the man had features incredibly similar to mine.
 He was a bit darker in complexion and much older but otherwise was what I imagine I would have looked like had I been able to grow old.

 He led the rest of the group in a chant while he and his flock performed elaborate movements ritualistic in nature not unlike what I had seen from the native tribesmen before.
 The words that escaped his lips were very similar to the ones I heard earlier.
 He was chanting in the same language of unknown origin that I heard earlier and everything they were doing was the same.

 To my absolute dismay, I noticed something.

-When the ritual reached its apex, and the men and women joined him in the final movements that resulted in their hands and arms raised above their hands as they shouted a cacophony of words that echoed throughout the land and forced flames into the air, that is when it happened.
+When the ritual reached its apex, the men and women joined him in the final movements.
+As the chant reached its apex, they flailing hands and arms were raised above their hands.
+They joined him and shouted a cacophony of fierce words that echoed throughout the land and forced flames into the air.

-The last parts of the incantation were spoken incorrectly.
-The old man made a mistake.
+The last parts of the incantation were said incorrectly.

 None of this mattered to the creature.
 He continued, undeterred, slowly and gradually, to enter our world.
 It said nothing yet somehow conveyed contempt toward all of us.